 - “Wherever you go, there you are.”
 This cliché implies that people cannot change themselves or their perspective by changing their location.
 In this course we will explore the potential and limitations of travel as a means to facilitate different types of journeys: physical, cultural and psychological.
 We will study theories of “place,” and the interplay between the viewpoints of traveler, “native,” writer, and reader.
 In addition to writing critical analyses of the readings, students will write their own travel narratives.
 You need not have traveled extensively to take this course.
 Readings may include works by John Steinbeck, Annie Dillard, Bill Bryson, Paul Theroux, Rory Stewart, Alexandra Fuller, Eula Biss, and others.

-- TRAVEL WRITING, Kerry Reilly, MFA
+- TRAVEL WRITING, Daniel Levine, MFA

-- WORD AND IMAGE, Dr. Alexander Fobes
+- WRITING ON MUSIC, Dr. Alexander Fobes

 - What is the relation between music and language?
 What does it mean to approach music, not just lyrics, as a text—one that is authored, conveys a message, and one whose message is in part constructed by its audience and context?
 This course invites you to explore music as a way of knowing and communicating.
 Drawing on listenings and readings from a broad range of musical and literary genres, students will analyze, share, critique, and create musical texts, select and pursue lines of inquiry related to their areas of interest, and apply their round knowledge of sound, sense, form, and perspective to refine their communicative skills and style.